 The Rainbow Award offers youth services an in-depth, action-focused programme to become fully inclusive of LGBTQ+ young people.

-In 2023, Belong To will partner with youth services nationwide to support them in working towards achieving the Rainbow Award.
+This year, we will partner with youth services across Ireland to support them in working towards achieving the Rainbow Award.

 Why is the Rainbow Award needed?

-The 2016 LGBTIrelandReport found that LGBTQ+ youth are more likely to experience stress, suicide ideation and anxiety than their non-LGBTQ+ peers.
+The Being LGBTQI+ in Ireland report published in 2024 found that LGBTQI+ youth are more likely to experience stress, suicide ideation and anxiety than the general youth population.
 Findings revealed that shame, stigma, discrimination, isolation, exclusion, bullying and fear of rejection were the main reasons for these higher risks.

 What is involved?

-The Rainbow Award is a whole organisational approach to being an inclusive, safe and supportive service for LGBTQ+ young people, staff and volunteers.
+The Rainbow Award is a whole organisation approach to being an inclusive, safe and supportive service for LGBTQ+ young people, staff and volunteers.

 There are six steps on the Rainbow Award journey, including capacity building, a portfolio, review of standards and a site visit.
 To meet the Rainbow Award criteria, you will need to meet standards in these six key areas.
 A dedicated team member from Belong To will support you along the way.